 5. The delegation recalled that at the conclusion of the 2015 review, Kiribati had received a total of 115 recommendations, of which 70 had been supported and 45 noted.
-Kiribati had implemented 65 out of the 70 supported recommendations despite financial constraints, a lack of local capacity and high staff turnover in key ministries and elsewhere.
+Kiribati had implemented 65 out of the 70 supported recommendations, despite financial constraints, a lack of local capacity and high staff turnover in key ministries and elsewhere.

-6. Despite those limitations, the delegation emphasized that Kiribati remained strongly committed to implementing those recommendations and producing the necessary changes and fulfilling its human rights obligations as expressed in its Kiribati Development Vision over a 20-year period, which recognized human rights and good governance as key components for making Kiribati a nation of happy, healthy, peaceful and prosperous people by 2036.
+6. Despite those limitations, the delegation emphasized that Kiribati remained strongly committed to implementing those recommendations, producing the necessary changes and fulfilling its human rights obligations, as expressed in the Kiribati Development Vision over a 20-year period, which recognized human rights and good governance as key components for making Kiribati a nation of happy, healthy, peaceful and prosperous people by 2036.

-7. From the delegation's perspective, policy achievements over the past five years included the establishment of the Ministry of Justice to oversee human rights policy, compliance and enforcement; completion of the Common Core Document and submission to OHCHR; completion and submission of much of the outstanding reports for the Convention on the Rights of the Child, the Convention on the Elimination of Discrimination against Women and the Convention on the Rights of Persons with Disabilities; accession to the Convention Against Torture in July 2019; ratification of the two Optional Protocols to the Convention on the Rights of the Child; completion of the National Human Rights Institution scoping study in September-October 2019; launching of the Kiribati National Disability Policy in 2018; and launching of the Gender Equality and Women's Empowerment Development Policy in 2019.
+7. From the delegation's perspective, policy achievements over the past five years included:

+(a) Establishment of the Ministry of Justice to oversee human rights policy, compliance and enforcement;

+(b) Completion of the common core document and submission to OHCHR;

+(c) Completion and submission of many of the outstanding reports for the Convention on the Rights of the Child, the Convention on the Elimination of All Forms of Discrimination against Women and the Convention on the Rights of Persons with Disabilities;

+(d) Accession to the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment in July 2019;

+(e) Ratification of the two Optional Protocols to the Convention on the Rights of the Child;

+(f) Completion of the national human rights institution scoping study in September and October 2019;

+(g) Launching of the Kiribati National Disability Policy in 2018;

+(h) Launching of the Gender Equality and Women's Empowerment Development Policy in 2019.

-8. The delegation highlighted the following legislative changes that had occurred since the last review: the Juvenile Justice Act (2015); the Employment and Industrial Relations Code (2015); the Occupational Health and Safety Act (2015); the amendment of the Constitution to establish the Ministry of Justice (2016); the Early Childhood Care and Education Act (2017); the Penal Code (Amendment) Act 2017 to amend the provision of rape and associated sexual assault offences; and the Disaster Risk Management and Climate Change Act (2019).
+8. The delegation highlighted the following legislative changes that had occurred since the last review:

+(a) The Juvenile Justice Act (2015);

+(b) The Employment and Industrial Relations Code (2015);

+(c) The Occupational Health and Safety Act (2015);

+(d) The amendment of the Constitution to establish the Ministry of Justice (2016);

+(e) The Early Childhood Care and Education Act (2017);

+(f) The Penal Code (Amendment) Act 2017 to amend the provision of rape and associated sexual assault offences;

+(g) The Disaster Risk Management and Climate Change Act (2019).

-9. The delegation explained that as far as non-discrimination was concerned, it was often difficult for people not familiar with Kiribati's traditional system to appreciate that a blind push for gender equality in certain fields of human endeavour could upset the delicate balance upon which the fabric of Kiribati's society rested and upon which the peace, harmony and happiness that those people had enjoyed since time immemorial depended.
-In that light, gender equality in Kiribati was therefore easily accepted in the more modern human activities such as education, employment, commerce but less so in traditional contexts where the roles of males and females were clearly defined and differentiated.
+9. The delegation explained that as far as non-discrimination was concerned, it was often difficult for people not familiar with the country's traditional system to appreciate that a blind push for gender equality in certain fields of human endeavour could upset the delicate balance upon which the fabric of the society of Kiribati rested and upon which the peace, harmony and happiness that those people had enjoyed since time immemorial depended.
+In that light, gender equality in Kiribati was therefore easily accepted in the more modern human activities such as education, employment and commerce, but less so in traditional contexts where the roles of men and women were clearly defined and differentiated.
 However, with the passing of time, the two systems (the traditional and the modern) had interfaced and overlapped more and more in an increasing number of human activities towards gender equality.